Equitable Innovation Grant Program

 - Instruction: Support the development and implementation of new pedagogy, instructional tool or software platform.
 Projects can utilize synchronous or asynchronous instruction.

 - Content: Implement a new core curricula or supplemental project, engage guest speakers, partner organizations or service providers, or professional development and training.

 - Lost Learning and Recovery: Address student learning loss as a result of school closures or absenteeism.
-This may include integrating digital learning tools and encouraging learning in specific disciplines, such as the arts and STEM.

 - Community Building and Student Socialization: Deepen connections between peers, teachers and students, teachers and families, or otherwise support community building.